gbksoft/wsagger/manual.en.md

 In this case each element like "{{*isString}}" or "{{*inContext}}" in the “expected”-object will run corresponding verification of the object’s data.

+Functions described in scenario have priority over described above.

 #### "data" field

     The object or list of objects ("scenario steps"), each of which may contain the following fields.